ad-si/cai/readme.md

   llamafile  Llamafile server hosted at http://localhost:8080 [aliases: lf] ollama     Ollama server hosted at http://localhost:11434 [aliases: ol] all        Simultaneously send prompt to each provider's default model:
              - Groq Llama 3.1
              - Antropic Claude Sonnet 3.5
              - OpenAI GPT-4o mini
              - Ollama Llama 3
              - Llamafile
-  changelog  Generate a changelog starting from a given commit using OpenAI's GPT-4o rename     Analyze and rename a file with timestamp and description bash       Use Bash development as the prompt context c          Use C development as the prompt context cpp        Use C++ development as the prompt context
+  changelog  Generate a changelog starting from a given commit using OpenAI's GPT-4o rename     Analyze and rename a file with timestamp and description ocr        Extract text from an image bash       Use Bash development as the prompt context c          Use C development as the prompt context cpp        Use C++ development as the prompt context